 Important Dates:

-Impact100 Nashville will award a grant up to $100,000 to a non-profit organization that seeks to end the cycle of any debilitating condition — homelessness, poverty, addiction, hunger, illiteracy, human trafficking, recidivism, etc. Specifically we are seeking to award this grant to the non-profit that offers creative and innovative services to its population to facilitate the transition out of a cyclical lifestyle and is able to show that results of their services ended the cycle for the population it serves.
+Impact100 Nashville will award a grant up to $100,000 to a non-profit organization that seeks to make a significant impact in the Middle Tennessee community.
+Specifically, we are seeking to award this grant to a non-profit that offers creative and innovative services to its population and is able to show that the results of their services create a meaningful impact on the population it serves.